mongodb/docs/source/reference/glossary.rst

       files to ensure that the data is durable.

    chunk
-      In the context of a :term:`shard` cluster, chunks are
+      In the context of a :term:`shard` cluster, chunks are contiguous (relative to their :term:`shard key`) sections of data that are distributed evenly among shards.
+In the default configuration chunks are 64 megabytes or less.

-   chunks
-      See :term:`chunk`.

    geospatial
-      Data that describes or is referenced and/or indexed on by geographical location.
-Geospatial indexes use a coordinate system.
+      Data that relates to geographical location.
+Geospatial data may be indexed according to geographical parameters, reference specific coordinates, or simply describe geographical locations Geospatial indexes use a coordinate system.

    checksum
       Checksums are used to ensure data integrity, by providing a